Sport and Exercise Psychology: Applied Sport Psychology Concentration

 Plan of Study

-Students in this concentration area progress through the program as a cohort with most courses required based upon the requirements for CMPC certification (number in parentheses indicates the knowledge area the course satisfies).
+Students in this concentration area progress through the program as a cohort with most courses required based upon the requirements for CMPC certification.
 Because this is a cohort model, students may only begin the program in the Fall semester.
 The program of study is as follows:

 |FALL 1||SPRING 1||FALL 2||SPRING 2|